German occupation of Albania: Military

 In line with the German policy of "non-interference" and a desire to save their own troops for deployment elsewhere an Albanian Army commanded by General Prenk Pervizi was formed soon after the new government was set up.
 The Germans added to the strength of several units of the regular Albanian army and also increased the effectiveness of the gendarmerie.
 Many units which had collaborated with the Italians were preserved and subsequently utilised by the Germans in anti-partisan operations, with the staunchly anti-communist Balli Kombetar (National Front) also being used.
-Soon after the Ballists and German forces pressed hard against the Communists.
-The Ballists destroyed a fairly large Communist partisan group south-west of Tirana.
-The partisan force of about 2,000 strong had been annihilated.
-With other major partisan forces losing, the Albanian Communists tactically retreated, establishing guerrilla warfare to fight the Balli Kombetar.
-The Ballists, along with the Germans, occupied the region of Chameria (Cham Albanian collaboration with the Axis).
-The Balli Kombetar forces were subsequently declared to be "co-operating with the Germans, who are exploiting them with arms in large quantities" according to a British Special Operations Executive report from December 1943.

-In Kosovo and western Macedonia, when it was a part of the independent state of Albania, the German and Ballist forces had occasional skirmishes with Yugoslav partisans.
-When Maqellarë, midway between Debar and Peshkopi, was recaptured by the Fifth Partisan Brigade, the Germans with the assistance of the Ballist forces of Xhem Hasa launched an attack from Debar, defeating the partisans.
-Fiqri Dine, Xhem Hasa and Hysni Dema as well as three German Majors directed military campaigns against the Albanian and Yugoslav partisans.
 By early November the newly established forces were engaged in fighting Macedonian and Albanian Partisan units in the town of Kicevo.
 After 7 days of fierce fighting, the Partisans were defeated and forced to retreat from the city.
 A volunteer militia known as the Vulnetari were also used as frontier guards of the re-organised Albanian state.
 Fighting in their own local areas (in Kosovo and Macedonia), they fought against both Partisans and Chetniks, "against whom they showed themselves skilled and determined fighters".
 This unit often carried out cross-border raids in Nedić's Serbia against civilian and military targets.
 The 21st Waffen Mountain Division of the SS Skanderbeg, established in April 1944, was better known for murdering, raping, and looting in predominantly Serbian areas than for participating in combat operations on behalf of the German war effort.

-The Albanian and Yugoslav partisans were the main threat to Albania, but not the only force.
-In the Sandzak regions that were part of the independent state of Albanian, Chetnik forces harassed the local populace.
-Džemail Koničanin and Ballist forces under Shaban Polluzha successfully repelled Chetnik forces back from Novi Pazar and crushed their stronghold in Banja.